-Caitlyn Conner (Natalie Zea) and her husband Jamie (Chad Connell) were not only happily married but were both detectives who enjoyed their jobs.
+Caitlyn Conner (Natalie Zea) and her husband Jamie (Chad Connell - Double Wedding) were not only happily married but were both detectives who enjoyed their jobs.
 That is until a serial killer, Kyle Randall (Ricky Mabe), killed Jamie before being caught and sent to prison for his crimes.
-Except prison can't contain the Kyle and he is soon out and has kidnapped the daughter of a Senator.
+Except prison can't contain Kyle and he is soon out and has kidnapped the daughter of a Senator.
 Knowing of Caitlyn's involvement with the killer the senator demands that she is put on the case which she accepts despite warnings from a psychologist friend who says it could lead to emotional issues and conflict.
-As Caitlyn sets about trapping the killer the killer enjoys luring her into his series of games whilst Caitlyn discovers things are not as simple as she imagined.
+As Caitlyn sets about trapping the killer the killer enjoys luring her into his series of games.
+But as Caitlyn goes after Kyle she discovers things are not as simple as she thought.

 But as I said "Burden of Evil" is typical of modern TV movies and is dominated by its look and in particular the attractiveness of Natalie Zea as Caitlyn with her big blue eyes and perfect hair.
 It becomes a distraction as every scene featuring Zea feels like it has been constructed to highlight how she looks rather than the character.
 When it does focus on the character, such as being able to handle herself, it all seems forced and unbelievable.

 Now in truth I tend not to expect a great deal from modern TV movies which fall under the thriller heading but I do hope for more than what is served up in "Burden of Evil".
 It constantly under whelms with its lack of realism and frequently ends up comical due to the ridiculous contrivances it expects us to accept.
 Maybe "Burden of Evil" works for those who want something to watch whilst they are cooking or doing a crossword but it is certainly not the sort of movie which demands your undivided attention.